-- A. The fund has attained the highest ranking or the highest letter and numerical rating provided by not less than two NRSROs. - B. The purchase price of shares does not include any commission or sales charge. - A.C.
-Shares may not represent more than 10 percent of the funds or pool's asset and no more than 10 percent of the total portfolio may be invested in shares of any one money market mutual fund.
-The total investment in mutual funds and money market mutual funds combined shall not exceed 20 percent of the agency's total portfolio.
-However, no more than 10 percent of the agency's total portfolio may be invested in any one mutual fund.
+- A. The fund has attained the highest ranking or the highest letter and numerical rating provided by not less than two NRSROs. - B. The purchase price of shares does not include any commission or sales charge. - C. The total investment in mutual funds and money market mutual funds combined shall not exceed 20 percent of the agency's total portfolio.
+However, no more than ten percent of the agency's total portfolio may be invested in any one mutual fund.
 This limitation does not apply to money market mutual funds